This site provides neutral, factual information about adult nightlife districts worldwide. It does not promote, arrange, or facilitate any services.

 Dominican culture is social, musical, and direct:

-- Spanish is essential.
+• Spanish is necessary.
 English is limited even in tourist areas.
 Basic conversational Spanish will dramatically improve your experience

 Best Times